-Solution Ware has filed various ordinary lawsuits in which it claims Axtel to pay for some purchase orders for managed services, as well as interest, damages and lost profits in addition to legal expenses and costs.
+Solution Ware filed various ordinary lawsuits in which it claims Axtel to pay for some purchase orders for services, as well as interest, damages and lost profits in addition to legal expenses and costs.

-Lawsuits concerning the Government of Nuevo León, the National Population Registry and the Government of Tamaulipas are currently at a trial level.
+The lawsuit concerning the Government of Nuevo León is currently at a trial level.

-The lawsuits concerning the Merger Opposition agreements, the Secretariat of Labour and Social Welfare, CONAFOR, Registro Nacional de Población, and the Secretariat of Social Development definitively concluded in favor of the Company.
+The lawsuits concerning the Merger Opposition agreements, the Secretariat of Labor and Social Welfare, CONAFOR, Registro Nacional de Población, the Government of Tamaulipas and the Secretariat of Social Development definitively concluded in favor of the Company.

-At the date of issuance of the consolidated financial statements, the Company and its advisors believe that there is no real likelihood that these claims will succeed and, therefore, there are no book provisions associated with this contingency.
+At the date of issuance of the consolidated financial statements, the Company and its advisors believe that there is no real likelihood that this claim will succeed and, therefore, there are no book provisions associated with this contingency.

-Lawsuits between Axtel vs. Integradores y Operadores del Norte S. A. de C. V.
+Lawsuits between Axtel and Integradores y Operadores del Norte S. A. de C. V.